Revolt of the Admirals: Aircraft carriers

 This concept had severe practical limitations in 1948.
-The characteristics of nuclear weapons were not widely known at the time, but the Navy did have some expertise in officers who had served with the wartime Manhattan Project, principally Deak Parsons, John T. Hayward and Frederick L. Ashworth.
+The characteristics of nuclear weapons were not widely known at the time, but the Navy did have some expertise in officers who had served with the wartime Manhattan Project, principally Deak Parsons, John T. "Chick" Hayward and Frederick L. Ashworth.
 Twelve Lockheed P2V Neptunes were configured for the atomic mission, and a squadron of them, VC-5, was formed under Hayward's command.
-A Fat Man atomic bomb was 60 in wide and weighed 10000 lb, and there was no aircraft in the Navy's inventory that could carry a bomb that wide, but the P2V could carry the slimmer 28 in Little Boy bomb.
+A Fat Man atomic bomb was 60 in wide and weighed 10000 lb, and there was no aircraft in the Navy's inventory that could carry a bomb that wide, but the P2V could carry the slimmer 28 in Little Boy bomb, (although they were in limited supply, with most US nuclear production being of the Fat Man).
 It was demonstrated that the P2V could take off from the three large Midway-class aircraft carriers with the aid of jet-assisted take-off JATO rockets.
 The ability to land on one was less certain and never attempted.
-This meant a one-way mission expending bomb, aircraft and crew.
+This meant a one-way mission expending bomb, aircraft and crew (like the 1918 Tondern raid).
 On 7 March 1949, Hayward flew a simulated atomic bombing mission against California in a P2V launched from the carrier USS Coral Sea off the East Coast.
 He dropped a pumpkin bomb on the Salton Sea test site near El Centro, California, and then flew back across the country to land at NAS Patuxent River in Maryland.
 A more suitable aircraft, the North American AJ Savage, was under development.

 Forrestal considered the notion of a single service having a monopoly on nuclear weapons to be misguided.
 He convened a conference at Key West from 11 to 14 March 1948 that was attended by the JCS and one deputy each to discuss the roles of the different services.
 The resulting Key West Agreement assigned primary responsibility for strategic bombing to the Air Force, but the Navy was not prohibited from participating.
+Forrestal laid down that the Navy would be utilised when it had capacities for delivery.
 Navy leadership doubted that wars could be won by strategic bombing alone, and some naval officers had a moral objection to relying upon the widespread use of nuclear weapons to destroy the major population centers.
 Most felt that atomic bombs were best used against targets like submarine pens and logistical hubs rather than cities and industrial facilities.
 The Gallery memorandum led some senior leaders in the Air Force to fear that the Navy wanted to take over the strategic bombing mission, but the real agenda for naval aviators was to justify their own existence.